 - the parking brake is set

-- the gearshift is in P (Park) (automatic transmission).
+- the gearshift is in P (Park) (automatic transmission) or the neutral position (manual transmission).

 - the ignition switch is in the OFF position

 - all vehicle doors are closed

 - the driver's safety belt is unbuckled

 - the parklamps/headlamps are in OFF position (If vehicle is equipped with Autolamps, this will not affect the procedure.)